icerpc/icerpc-csharp/README.md

 This builds the [slicec-cs](./tools/slicec-cs) compiler, the IceRpc runtime assemblies, and the IceRpc tests in the default debug configuration.

 Additionally, a build task is provided for building IceRpc within Visual Studio Code.
-You can invoke this task by pressing `Ctrl+Shift+B` (`Cmd+Shift+B` on macOS) or selecting `Tasks: Run Build Task...` from the command palette.
+This task has been configured as the default build task, so you can invoke it by selecting `Tasks: Run Build Task...` from the command palette.

 The benefit of using this task is that any errors or warnings encountered while compiling slice are reported in the `Problems` view.